jeffbarnes769/go/README.md

 We then build various images by modifying the Dockerfile

 Hello:v0 has fewer vulnerabilities (but still too many) and is now nearly 800MB.
-As well our CSB policy is too run containers as non-superuser
+As well our CSB policy is to not run containers as root

 <img src="img/hello0.jpg" width="125">